 The problem in applying these principles is to accommodate the organisational complexities of corporate groups.
-If applied inflexibly, they may expose a parent company to full liability for all the group's debts, even where group governance is decentralised and particular group companies exercise considerable autonomy.
-They may also encourage managers to structure the group in a highly hierarchical and centralised manner, even where this is inefficient, to reduce the parent's financial exposure211.
+This is because there is a view that the principle of enterprise should only be applied to a centralised group while some argue that it should be only applied if there is certain type of controls.
+Australian Final Report noted that if applied inflexibly, they may expose a parent company to full liability for all the group's debts, even where group governance is decentralised and particular group companies exercise considerable autonomy.
+They may also encourage managers to structure the group in a highly hierarchical and centralised manner, even where this is inefficient, to reduce the parent's financial exposure236.

+The main argument against enterprise theory is that it could be disastrous for the investment economy.
 There is wariness that enterprise liability is too radical, and risks discourage investment.
 The previous chapters have shown that enterprise liability exists in various forms internationally as well as some high economic countries already adopting some forms of the liability in corporate law context.
 The evidence is that these countries never ever claimed as their corporate accountability system has had a negative impact on the economic development.
+Experiences to refute this argument have been made in Germany and France where is still no evidence that the economy has slowed down due to their liability laws, and even in literatures this hypothesis have been contradicted.
+For example, Dearborn argued that enterprise liability would not destroy investment capitalism by putting her analysing and citing other scholars.
+She summed up scholar's suggestions as the following:

-210 Dearborn, M, Enterprise Liability: Reviewing and Revitalizing Liability for Corporate Groups, (California Law Review, Vol.97, Issue 1, 2009), p.212
+234 Dearborn, M, Enterprise Liability: Reviewing and Revitalizing Liability for Corporate Groups, (California Law Review, Vol.97, Issue 1, 2009), pp.212.
+213

-211 Companies & Securities Advisory Committee, Corporate Groups Final Report, 2000, p.24
+236 Companies & Securities Advisory Committee, Corporate Groups Final Report, 2000, p.24